 - It sometimes gets confused about the hole you’re on (restart it and you’ll be good to go).

 Overall, it’s the best GPS out there in its price range by far.
-Check the current price on Amazon.
+No products found..
 Here’s a demo video:

 #1: Boblov Rangefinder